 In August 2007, the first class of student scholarships was awarded.
 Seven students graduating into or already attending college were granted $5,000 each in potentially renewable scholarships.

 In April 2008 the Board of Directors increased the individual award up to $10,000 per student with the opportunity to apply for renewal for three additional years.
-Scholarships were awarded to nineteen students in 2008.
-The II-VI Foundation Scholarships continued with students being awarded UP TO $10,000:
+In 2014 we extended our program by offering international scholarships.
+Forty-nine domestic scholarships were awarded and eight scholarships were awarded to students in Vietnam that year.
+In 2016 the Board altered the scholarship amounts.
+Students entering their freshmen year are eligible for UP TO $5,000 with upper class students being eligible for UP TO $10,000.

-WORDS FROM II-VI FOUNDATION SCHOLARSHIP RECIPIENTS
+REFLECTIONS FROM II-VI FOUNDATION UNDERGRADUATE SCHOLARSHIP RECIPIENTS:

 Penn State University

-University of Virginia
+University of Illinois at Urbana-Champaign

-BS/MS Mechanical Engineering
+BS Mechanical Engineering